 “Biodiesel is another step in increasing the diversity of our energy needs,” says Tom Slunecka, CEO, Minnesota Soybean Research and Promotion Council.
 “Minnesota soybean farmers are proud to be leaders in growing that diversity.”

-In 2002, Minnesota became the first state to require that all diesel fuel sold here contain at least 2 percent blend of biodiesel.
-In the summer of 2018, Minnesota will be the first to move to B20, a blend of 20 percent biodiesel and 80 percent petroleum diesel.
+In 2002, Minnesota became the first state to require that all diesel fuel sold contain at least 2 percent blend of biodiesel.
+In summer 2018, Minnesota will be the first to move to B20, a blend of 20 percent biodiesel and 80 percent petroleum diesel.

 The benefits of biodiesel are considerable, not just for Minnesota, but for the country as a whole.